-From the competitor's position, the "safety line" is located 30 metres ahead of the pilot point.
-This line delimits the "no-fly" zone for safety reasons and the aircraft must at all times remain on the side of the safety line away from the contestants, pits and spectators.
+From the competitor's position, the "safety line" is located 20 metres ahead of the pilot point, 30 metres ahead of the judges and a minimum of 50 metres ahead of the spectators.

+This line marks the "no-fly" zone for safety reasons and the aircraft must at all times remain on the flying side of the safety line.
 The safety line extends to infinity.
 The judges shall zero (0) any figures where the aircraft completely or partially crosses the safety line.
 For repeated safety line violations by a competitor during a flight, the contest director may ground the flight in progress and zero the round.
 If a competitor repeatedly violates the safety line, the contest director may disqualify the competitor.

-If there is no natural barrier or demarcation at or beyond 30 m that can be used to clearly mark the safety line, the contest director must set up clearly visible markers at the safety line distance for the judges to use in enforcing deadline observance.
+If there is no natural barrier or demarcation that can be used to clearly mark the safety line, the contest director must set up clearly visible markers at the safety line distance for the judges to use in enforcing line observance.